-Erik Kowalewsky focuses his practice on insurance coverage, including among other lines D&O, E&O, tech, cyber, general liability, property, healthcare, marine and energy, in the primary, excess and reinsurance context.
-He has particular experience with manuscript policy forms under U.S. and English law, including those providing difference in conditions/difference in limits coverage, and master-local coverage programs.
-Mr. Kowalewsky advises London Market and other international insurers on scope of coverage, monitoring and settling underlying litigation by third parties, advice on wordings, as well as litigating disputed coverage claims.
+Erik Kowalewsky focuses his practice on insurance coverage, including, among other lines, cyber and tech E&O, D&O, professional liability, general liability, property, healthcare, marine, and energy, in the primary, excess, and reinsurance context.
+He has particular experience with manuscript policy forms under U.S. and English law, including those providing difference in conditions and difference in limits coverage, and master-local coverage programs.
+Mr. Kowalewsky advises London Market and other international insurers on scope of coverage, monitoring and settling underlying litigation by third parties, and advice on wordings, as well as litigating disputed coverage claims.

-Mr. Kowalewsky also has substantial experience representing parties in maritime litigation, including hull and machinery loss and pollution claims.
+Mr. Kowalewsky also has substantial experience representing parties in maritime litigation, including hull and machinery loss and pollution claims, and the defense of professional liability claims.
 He has handled major commercial litigation, including contract and business tort claims, real estate disputes, and copyright and trademark disputes.

 Mr. Kowalewsky was seconded to a major Lloyd's syndicate in London, where he worked closely with the professional liability and directors and officers claims teams.